Eligibility and General Terms

 - All posted deadlines will be strictly enforced.

-- Teams with qualifying scores will advance to the finale and are eligible to be funded.
+- Teams with qualifying scores in the semi-final round will advance to the finals and are eligible to be funded.

 General: Participants understand that winning teams will be required to provide the EDPA Foundation with documentation that verifies specific requirements prior to receipt of the cash prize.
 Winning teams will have 30 days from the date of the competition finale to satisfy all competition requirements.
 Participants understand that this is a firm deadline, and that the EDPA Foundation may revoke prize money for non-compliance.